-constant noweight indicates that no weights are in force at this part of the certificate.
-The other certificate is of the form cases Rnd Ws Acc, where Rnd is a random number (between 0 and 127 inclusively), Ws are the remaining weights for the remaining disjunctions, and Acc is the accumulation of the weights that have been skipped at this point in the proof-checking process.
-The value of this certificate is initialized (by the backchainE expert) to be cases Rnd Ws 0 using the a random 7-bit number Rnd (which can be computed by calling next\bit seven times) and a list of weights Ws stored in the weights predicate associated to the atomic formula that is being unfolded.
+Consider the FPC specification in Figure 12.
+This certificate has two constructors: the constant noweight indicates that no weights are enforced at this part of the certificate.
+The other certificate is of the form cases Rnd Ws Acc, where Rnd is a random number (between 0 and 127 inclusively), Ws are the remaining weights for the other disjunctions, and Acc is the accumulation of the weights that have been skipped at this point in the proof-checking process.
+The value of this certificate is initialized (by the backchainE expert) to be cases Rnd Ws 0 using the random 7-bit number Rnd (which can be computed by calling next\bit seven times) and a list of weights Ws stored in the weights predicate associated to the atomic formula that is being unfolded.

-The weights (in Figure 12) used here for nat-atoms selects the first disjunction (for zero) one time out of four and select the successor clause in the remaining cases.
+The weights (Figure 12) used here for nat-atoms select the first disjunction (for zero) one time out of four and select the successor clause in the remaining cases.
 Thus, this weighting scheme favors selecting small natural numbers.
 The weighting scheme for nlist similarly favors short lists.
 For example, the query would then generate the following stream of five lists of natural numbers (depending, of course, on the random stream of bits provided).